Cris7777/MSiA423-Project-Repo/README.md

     + Build pipelines
     + Realize all functions of the web APP

-  * Story 2: Transition from Local to AWS
+  * Story 2: Local to AWS Transition

     + Link different parts of the web APP together
     + Move dataset and models to AWS